The Twins (2005 film): Production

 Jung Joon-ho took on the dual role of Myung-su and Hyung-su to further his skills as an actor, and said, "When I read the script, I really liked the story and wanted to star in the film...
 I begged the director to choose me".
 He prepared himself by studying the performances of other actors playing double roles in films, such as Jeon Do-yeon in My Mother, the Mermaid and Park Shin-yang in The Big Swindle.
 Prior to the launch of the film, Jung noted that he focused more on the character of Myung-su, feeling that the personality of Hyung-su was expressed less fully than he intended.

 Release

 The Twins opened in South Korea on 15 April 2005, and was ranked second at the Seoul box office on its opening weekend with 42,535 admissions.
 The film went on to accumulate a total of 602,078 admissions nationwide.

-Joon Soh of The Korea Times regarded the film's storyline as a variation of The Prince and the Pauper, and found the film to have "a surprising amount of tension due to its numerous plot twists and unexpected character development".
+Joon Soh of The Korea Times regarded the film's storyline as a variation of Mark Twain's 1881 novel The Prince and the Pauper, and found the film to have "a surprising amount of tension due to its numerous plot twists and unexpected character development".
 However, Joon also commented that the film tried to fit too much story into its runtime, "[leaving] behind too many loose ends while rushing to its halfhearted ending".